 Respondent Feedback Response mechanism to reduce water demand.
 Natural England also supports Southern Water ambition to continue with the Target 100 option across their supply area.
 In regard to the current demand management options, it would be useful to know what the baseline is currently.
 Further information should be provided to demonstrate progress to date and whether the region is on track to reduce demand and achieve the targets associated with those options.
 Whilst Natural England is aware that there are six main water companies that service water supply within the south east region, there are also smaller inset providers in the region.
 It is not clear how these providers have been incorporated into the scenario planning, decision making regarding supply/demand options.
 Natural England require clarity on this particularly to demonstrate that even the smaller abstractions and/or supply options are being taken into account.
 Natural England 8.
 Reducing the demand for water through leakage and water efficiency activity contributes to more than half of the total amount of water needed in the first 15 years 10 of the emerging plan, the balance then shifts to include a greater reliance on supply side solutions, particularly in the more challenging future scenarios.
 Water companies are committed to delivering these reductions, but they are reliant on customers making sustained reductions in their water use over the long-term.
-Do you think own plan strikes the right balance between demand and supply solutions and the risks associated with delivery of such solutions?
+Do you think our plan strikes the right balance between demand and supply solutions and the risks associated with delivery of such solutions?
 Please explain your answer.
+Demand management is the main measure for short term reliance for the first 15 years (54% of water required).
 Demand management measures are important for reducing the everyday use of water and a significant reduction in leakage will offset some of the demand.
 As above, Natural England encourages WRSE to go for the most stringent leakage reduction possible, especially if it is evident now that for some water companies, they are able to exceed this target of 50% reduction by 2050.
 It is acknowledged that this target is ambitious though and there is still significant uncertainty around the achievability and timing of this.
 There is a risk that if the demand savings are not met then the plan may not address the expected secured supply of water.
 It is important that this is monitored through the sensitivity testing and regularly before 2040 to ensure alternative options are developed if/when necessary.
-Natural England expects to be consulted and made aware of any alternative options that may be needd.
+Natural England expects to be consulted and made aware of any alternative options that may be needed.
 It is important to note, that addressing leakage could cause environmental damage (potentially to water dependent designated sites) e.g., disruption and disturbance from infrastructure changes and new construction required.
 Within the plan and environmental assessment mitigation to minimise any negative impacts should be identified.
-Natural England supports the water efficiency and catchment measures put forward.
-Natural England exvice that options judent designated si We have an ambitious leakage reduction target and our leakage figures have been amongst the lowest in the UK. from
+Natural England supports the water e We have an ambitious leakage reduction target and our leakage figures have been amongst the lowest in the UK. shows if more customers understood this and where aware of the issues water demand would reduce